nikmahla/annahal-shop/README.md

 ## 🐝 Annahal Shop
 A honey-flavored e-commerce UI built with Next.js (App Router), Tailwind, MUI, and Zustand.
-Browse products, open details, add to cart/favorites, and glide through sections with smooth scrolling.
+Browse and search products, open details, add to cart/favorites, and glide through sections with smooth scrolling.

 ## 🔗 Live Demo